oshtz/tagmeister/README.md

 1. Ensure you have Xcode 15.4 or later installed.
 2. Open the project in Xcode.
-3. Select your target device or simulator.
-4. Click the "Run" button or press `Cmd + R` to build and run the project.
+3. Click the "Run" button or press `Cmd + R` to build and run the project.

 ## Contributing